When it comes to returning to work after a break, it can be overwhelming. We're looking at how coaching when returning to work can help.

 Reasons for leaving work

-Returning to work after children
+Coaching when returning to work after children

 Outside of the office, several nationwide initiatives have been established to help women return to work after kids.
-For example, The Mom Project is a community platform that links up with companies to design better workplaces for moms, and helps new mothers remain active in the workforce after childbirth.
+For example, The Mom Project is a community platform that links up with companies to design better workplaces for moms and helps new mothers remain active in the workforce after childbirth.

 Resources like the On Ramp Fellowship (for lawyers) and Back to Work 50+ (for older job candidates) are also available to help make the return to the workforce straightforward and seamless.

 How to re-enter the workforce

 A logical first step when returning to work is to enlist the help of a professional to help create an action plan.
 That’s why coaching when returning to work can give you that extra advantage already before you start applying for jobs.

 Dr Tara Trout, the founder of Skyline Psychological Services, specializes in working with young professionals, encouraging them to improve their interpersonal interactions and leadership skills.
 Dr Trout believes that reconnecting is the first step towards kick-starting your career again.